dcschreck/bloc-jams/README.md

-## Bloc-Jams
+## Rock On!!

 **About**

-Bloc-Jams is a music player web application.
+Rock On!! is a music player web application.
 Albums can be loaded directly from your computer or you can connect to a database and listen on the go!

 **Homepage**